 Here's the property we just configured.
 Yours should look similar to this:

-Next we get to configure the interest ranking listener to populate that property.
-Save your property, open to the Listeners tab, and click "Add Listener" on the left side.
+Next we get to configure the Interest Ranking listener to populate that property.
+Save your property, open the Listeners tab, and click the "Add Listener" button.
 Select "Interest Ranking," and let's fill out the listener configuration: